helabenkhalfallah/json-to-react-proptypes/README.md

-# J2PTransformer (J2P)
+# Json to React PropTypes (J2P)
-Convert Json to React Proptypes (propTypes & defaultProps with nested object structure)
+Convert Json to React PropTypes (propTypes & defaultProps with nested object structure)

 ## How to use ?